wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-get-started-sql-data-sync.md

 ## Step 3: Register a SQL Server database with the Client Agent

 After the Client Agent is installed, register every on-premises SQL Server database that you intend to include in a sync group with the agent.
-To register a database with the agent, follow the instructions at [Register a SQL Server Database with a Client Agent](http://msdn.microsoft.com/zh-cn/library/jj823138.aspx).
+To register a database with the agent, follow the instructions at [Register a SQL Server Database with a Client <!-- deleted by customization Agent](http://download.microsoft.com/download/4/E/3/4E394315-A4CB-4C59-9696-B25215A19CEF/SQL_Data_Sync_Preview.pdf) --><!-- keep by customization: begin --> Agent](http://msdn.microsoft.com/zh-cn/library/jj823138.aspx) <!-- keep by customization: end -->.